epoch-research/epoch-website/_blog/2022-02-16-compute-trends.md

 title: Compute Trends Across Three Eras of Machine Learning
 subtitle: Subtitle
 image: assets/images/posts/2022/compute-trends.png
-description: We've compiled a dataset of the training compute for over 120 Machine Learning models, highlighting novel trends and insights into the development of AI since 1952, and what to expect going forward.
+description: We’ve compiled a dataset of the training compute for over 120 Machine Learning models, highlighting novel trends and insights into the development of AI since 1952, and what to expect going forward.
 tags: paper

 banner: